VladimirTulcinsky/Cumulonimbus/README.md

 ## ⚠️ Warning

 **Important:**
 This cyber range will set up vulnerable infrastructure in your environment.
 Do not deploy it in a production environment or one that might have sensitive data.
-To ensure the proper functioning of the cyber range, you need to create a service principal and assign it the "Global Administrator" role at the AAD level.
-Additionally, assign "Owner" and "Key Vault Administrator" roles on the subscription.
-You also need to disable security defaults for proper configuration.
 ---

+### What are the prerequisites?

+To ensure the proper functioning of the cyber range, you need to create a service principal.
+- "Global Administrator" role at the AAD level.
+- "Owner" on the subscription to which resources will be deployed.
+- "Key Vault Administrator" to which resources will be deployed.
+- Disable security defaults for proper configuration.

 ### How to authenticate?